CollaboratorsKaveh Akef, Milad Haghnejad

 MaterialsGas pip, Bamboo, Rice stream

-From the architect.
+Text description provided by the architects.
 This project is dedicated to a student of mine who didn’t know how to create a dome!

 The student in question was tasked with producing a model of the Sultaniya dome.
 He set about cutting 3mm strips of foam and bending each strip into a semi-circle, rotating and joining them by their tips.
 It was not until he had installed nearly one third of the semi-circles that he realized the strips were far too thick to create a dome.
 He wanted to completely change his method of construction, but to me he was creating a wonderful method of sheltering far more interesting than a conventional dome, so beautiful and very simple.
 I asked him to complete the model with the same method and, as I had anticipated, the result was quite amazing.